7-Day Tasmanian Road Trip Itinerary

 Optional alternative

-This is a big day.
-By staying in Sheffield or Devonport (instead of Launceston) you can have a bit more time in either Cradle Mountain or Stanley.
+The itinerary I’ve described above is a big day.
+By staying in Sheffield or Devonport (instead of Launceston) you can free up a little bit more time in either Cradle Mountain or Stanley.

-The only downside is that the next day will be a little bit longer, and you won’t stop in Launceston – pushing through to Bay of Fires instead.
+The only downside of this approach is that Day 4 will be a little bit longer, and you won’t stop in Launceston – pushing through to Bay of Fires instead.

 Day 4: Launceston to Bay of Fires (via the Tamar Valley)